 Some ideas for seeing architecture as – amongst other things – a social science.
 Also a bit on why the social sciences seem to ignore architecture.

-As schools behave more like private businesses they will be in competition with one another to attract the best teachers and students.
-Architects can draw on their experience in the private sector to help them achieve this.
+This worries me: As schools behave more like private businesses they will be in competition with one another to attract … More

 Our interactions with Google search results appear to contribute to the fetishization of Architecture as big white ribbed structures.
 This post explores why.